 Nature photography is a favorite genre of photography, and within nature photography, trees are one of the most common subjects.
-Trees are widespread, tremendously diverse, and can make both beautiful and majestic subjects of a photo.
+Trees are widespread, tremendously diverse, and can make both beautiful and majestic subjects.

-However, there are a few tips and tricks that you may not have thought of, that can help you to take beautiful photos of trees.
+However, there are a few tips and tricks that can help you to take beautiful photos of trees.

-Try taking photos of the tree from a distance, as well as photos taken from within the tree, looking outward.
+Try taking photos of the tree from a distance, as well as from within the tree, looking outward.
 Photograph the ground under the tree; look up through the tree to the sky.
-Photograph the miniature ecosystem created by the tree, the moss or lichens growing on the trunk or roots, the animals or other plants that make this tree its home, and the soil or ground in which the tree lives.
+Photograph the miniature ecosystem created by the tree, the moss or lichen growing on the trunk or roots, the animals or other plants that make this tree their home, and the soil or ground in which the tree lives.

-Tip #2: Return to each tree at different times of the day and year:
+Return to each tree at different times of the day and year

 Trees also look radically different at different times of day and in different lighting.
 Trees are light capturing machines, and accordingly, the visual effects as the sun shines on them from different angles throughout the day can be surprisingly complex and interesting.